 In fact, I am a product of international schools myself, since my father was posted overseas in the US Foreign Service when I was a child.
 I attended a Rudolf Steiner(Waldorf) school in Berlin, a DOD school in Oslo, and a British boarding school in Switzerland, before returning to the United States to attend high school at Milton Academy and receive a B.A. in History from Smith College in Massachusetts.
 I earned an M.A. in Education from Tufts University, and later a second M.A. in Theatre Text and Performance from King's College London and the Royal Academy of Dramatic Arts (RADA).

 I first assisted Search Associates as an intern recruiter on several New England campuses for several years, and now provide assistance to intern and 'dual' intern/beginning teaching candidates with the application and job search process.
-I am also happy to assist teaching candidates worldwide, and welcome returning interns who are eager to pursue a career in education.
+I am also very happy to assist teaching candidates worldwide, and welcome returning interns who are eager to pursue a career in education.

 International education opens the door to teachers and students alike, and I hope you will wish to knock and step through!

 - Active, adventurous, articulate, conscientious, energetic, enthusiastic, flexible, gregarious, honest, interesting, open-minded, smart, young people!